arcanemachine/phoenix-todo-list/README.md

 Navigate to the project root directory and set up your environment variables:

 - You can set custom/private environment variables in `.env` so that they will not be accidentally committed to source control
-  - Use the environment generator script (`just env-generate` or `support/scripts/env-generate`) to generate an example `.env` file in the project root directory.
+  - Use the environment generator script (`just dotenv-generate` or `support/scripts/dotenv-generate`) to generate an example `.env` file in the project root directory.
 You can modify this `.env` file as needed.

 ##### Vanilla/Bare Metal Deployment